With graphics resembling an illustrated children’s book, Pilgrims brings its interactive story to life.

 Mechanically, this could be achieved by allowing the player to recruit the priest to join their party if they visit him before visiting the devil.

-While Pilgrims is just a game, and no one’s wellbeing is actually at stake, the game did prompt me to reflect on the morality of the situation.
+While Pilgrims is only a game, and no one’s wellbeing is actually at stake, the game did prompt me to reflect on the morality of the situation.

 Almost everyone would agree that someone shouldn’t be legally allowed to create a contract where they sell themselves into slavery.
 The stakes of the agreement are just too detrimental to one of the parties to be morally allowed under the law.